Shumakriss/drools-service/README.md

     * Do you really understand how the work should be done?
     * Do your systems truly reflect the domain?
     * Do your systems help or inhibit the users?

+**Best of Both**
+* Design your application to function on its own.
+Preferably with event-driven architecture.
+* Simplify complex business event handling with rules.
+Do this with an embedded engine in a stateless session.
+* Extract patterns in user behavior and document them with BPMN 2.0
+* Document well-known, legal, or policy-based processes in BPMN 2.0
+* Design your system as event-driven or using event-sourcing
+* Publish and translate (perhaps with rules) application/system events to BPM system